 Treatments for dry eyes aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.

 What causes dry eyes?

-- Age – dry eye is a part of the natural aging process.
+- Age.
+Dry eyes are a part of the natural aging process.
 The majority of people over age 65 experience some symptoms of dry eyes.

-- Medications – certain medicines, including antihistamines, decongestants, blood pressure medications and antidepressants, can reduce the amount of tears produced in the eyes.
+- Medications.
+Certain medicines, including antihistamines, decongestants, blood pressure medications and antidepressants, can reduce tear production.

-- Medical conditions – persons with rheumatoid arthritis, diabetes and thyroid problems are more likely to have symptoms of dry eyes.
+- Medical conditions.
+People with rheumatoid arthritis, diabetes and thyroid problems are more likely to have symptoms of dry eyes.
 Also, problems with inflammation of the eyelids (blepharitis), inflammation of the surfaces of the eye, or the inward or outward turning of eyelids can cause dry eyes to develop.

-- Other factors – long term use of contact lenses can be a factor in the development of dry eyes.
-Refractive eye surgeries, such as LASIK, can cause decreased tear production and dry eyes.
+- Other factors.
+Long-term use of contact lenses can be a factor in the development of dry eyes.
+Refractive eye surgeries, such as LASIK, can decrease tear production and contribute to dry eyes.

 How are dry eyes diagnosed?

-- Patient history to determine any symptoms the patient is experiencing and the presence of any general health problems, medications taken, or environmental factors that may be contributing to the dry eye problem.
+- Patient history to determine the patient's symptoms and to note any general health problems, medications or environmental factors that may be contributing to the dry eye problem.